Change Tile Grout Color

 What is the Hardest Part of the Job?

 The hardest part of the job is applying the stain.
 You must do it carefully with certain flooring materials.
 Tiles that have a high-gloss glaze are the easiest to stain.

 If a little stain gets on the tile, it can usually be wiped off the tile with little effort.
 But tiles with little or no glaze and slate can be a nightmare to stain.
 You must slowly and carefully apply the stain to just the grout.

 What are the Best Brushes to Apply the Stain?

 I find that a stiff artist's brush with a square tip and 1/4-inch-wide bristles works best.
 You do not want a brush that has limp bristles.
 You need a stiff bristle brush that will give you excellent control.

 Once the grout is dry, you may choose to seal it.
 It is not necessary, but it does help keep the grout clean.
 The sealers minimize the amount of liquid that can penetrate the grout.

-Your problem could have been easily avoided.
 After my nightmare years ago, I always bought one extra bag of colored grout.
-Before I started grouting, I took all of the bags and emptied them into a clean wheel barrow.
+Before I started grouting, I took all of the bags and emptied them into a clean wheelbarrow.

 The best part is that colored grouts can enhance colored ceramic tile.
 Frequently tile setters or architects specify white grout when a colored grout actually makes the colored tile look better.

-WARNING: There are grout stain products out there that tell you you can get white grout again.
-Beware!
-Some of these are messy paints and they look horrible.
+These messy paints will look horrible.
 What's more, if it is a paint, it will peel.